 Discussion and Analysis.
-When we recommended fiscal 2017 base salaries for our named executive officers, the following factors were considered: current base salary, positioning relative to competitive market data, scope and complexity of the position, experience, tenure, historical and current levels of function, division, and individual performance and internal pay comparisons.
-Fiscal 2017 annual base salaries, fiscal 2017 annual base salaries compared to fiscal 2016 and fiscal 2017 annual base salaries compared to the market 50th percentile are provided in the table below for our named executive officers:
+When we recommended fiscal 2018 base salaries for our named executive officers, the following factors were considered: current base salary, positioning relative to competitive market data, scope and complexity of the position, experience, tenure, historical and current levels of function, division, and individual performance and internal pay comparisons.
+Fiscal 2018 annual base salaries, fiscal 2018 annual base salaries compared to the market 50th percentile are provided in the table below for our named executive officers:

-Name Fiscal 2017 Annual Base Salary Fiscal 2017 Annual Base Salary Change Compared to Fiscal 2016 Fiscal 2017 Annual Base Salary Compared to Market 50 th Percentile
+Name scal 2018 Base Salary Fiscal 2018 Annual Base Salary Change Compared to Fiscal 2017 Fiscal 2018 Annual Base Salary Compared to Market 50th Percentile

-Mr. Olson \$775,000 55.0% 16% below
+Mr. Olson \$ 875,000 12.9% 7% below

-Ms. Peterson \$505,000 4.1% 1% below
+Ms. Peterson \$ 520,000 3.0% At market

-Mr. Hoffman \$680,000 -31.1% NA
+Mr. Brown \$ 445,000 3.0% 7% below

-Mr. Brown \$432,000 5.4% 6% below
+Mr. Dordell \$ 438,000 3.1% At market

-Mr. Dordell \$425,000 3.7% 1% above
+Mr. Hamilton \$ 350,000 22.4% 21% below

-In connection with the fiscal 2017 CEO transition, Mr. Olson's fiscal 2017 annual base salary was set at \$775,000.
-The Compensation & Human Resources Committee believes that this increase in base salary is reflective of the significant increase in his duties and responsibilities, while also positioned below the market 50th percentile, which is appropriate given Mr. Olson is new to the CEO role.
-In addition, Mr. Hoffman's base salary was set at \$680,000, a decrease from his fiscal 2016 base salary of \$990,000.
-The base salary decision for Mr. Hoffman was based on the process described in "Fiscal 2017 CEO Transition" on page 35.
-The base salary increases for all other named executive officers were intended to bring their respective annual base salaries to, or closer to, the market 50th percentile.
+Mr. Olson's fiscal 2018 annual base salary was increased to \$875,000.
+The Compensation & Human Resources Committee believes that this increase in base salary is reflective of the significant increase in his duties and responsibilities as he transitioned into the Chairman and CEO role, while also bringing his base salary closer to the market 50th percentile.
+In early fiscal 2018, Mr. Hamilton was promoted from vice president to group vice president, resulting in increased responsibility for multiple divisions, including our commercial and international divisions, from general management of one division, our commercial division.
+As a result, the Compensation & Human Resources Committee increased his base salary \$350,000 to reflect the significant increase in his duties and responsibilities.
+The Committee believes that Mr. Hamilton's position compared to the market 50th percentile is appropriate given the short period of time in which he has been a group vice president.
+Base salary increases for our other named executive officers were intended to bring their respective annual base salaries to, or closer to, the market 50th percentile.